NEXT FRN Network meeting

-Cancellation Policy: If countywide public school is canceled due to weather conditions flooding, snow, ice, flu, etc. or man – made disasters, FRN meetings will be cancelled.
+Cancellation Policy: If countywide public school is canceled due to severe weather conditions flooding, snow, ice, flu, etc. or man – made disasters, FRN meetings will be cancelled.
 If school is on a delayed schedule, then watch for announcements about meeting changes.

 WAYS TO STAY CONNECTED

 Activities, events, and training workshops, community news are posted in